Travel guide

 Why you need an eSIM in Norway

 With an eSIM, you pay a fixed rate for your entire trip.
 No surprises on your bill, no ridiculous daily limits.
 You buy your data package, activate it, and you're good to go.
-In Norway, where everything is already expensive (a coffee can easily cost you 5 euros), saving on connectivity allows you to spend that money on experiences that are truly worthwhile.
+In Norway, where everything is already expensive (a coffee can easily cost you 5 euros), saving on connectivity allows you to spend that money on truly worthwhile experiences.

-Moreover, Norway is a country where being connected is not optional.
-Distances are vast, many attractions are in remote locations, and public transport, though excellent, requires planning.
-You need to be able to check train schedules, book ferries, find budget-friendly restaurants, and above all, use real-time maps.
-Road signage is good, but when you're in the middle of a fjord looking for the perfect viewpoint, Google Maps is your best friend.
+Furthermore, Norway is a country where being connected is not optional.
+Distances are vast, many attractions are in remote locations, and public transport, while excellent, requires planning.
+You need to be able to check train schedules, book ferries, find restaurants that fit your budget, and above all, use real-time maps.
+Road signs are good, but when you're in the middle of a fjord looking for the perfect viewpoint, Google Maps is your best friend.

-The eSIM also gives you flexibility.
+An eSIM also gives you flexibility.
 You arrive at Oslo airport, turn on your phone, and you already have internet.
 You don't need to look for physical SIM card stores (which in Norway are usually only in large cities), you don't waste time in queues, and you don't have to deal with language barriers.
-Everything is set up before you even leave home.
+Everything is set up before you take off from home.
 For a country where every hour of daylight counts (especially if you travel in winter), this convenience is invaluable.

 Coverage and operators in Norway

-Bergen, the second largest city and gateway to the fjords, has perfect 4G coverage throughout the city and its surroundings.
-The same applies to popular tourist routes such as the Atlantic Road or the road to Preikestolen.
+Bergen, the second-largest city and gateway to the fjords, has perfect 4G coverage throughout the city and its surroundings.
+The same applies to popular tourist routes like the Atlantic Road or the path to Preikestolen.
 Norwegians are very aware that tourists need to be connected, so they have prioritized infrastructure in these areas.

-An important tip: if you are going hiking in mountains or very remote areas, download offline maps beforehand.
+An important tip: if you're going hiking in mountains or very remote areas, download offline maps beforehand.
 Although coverage is good, in deep valleys or mountainous areas far from tourist routes, the signal can be intermittent.
-But for 95% of tourist experiences in Norway, you will have reliable internet.
+But for 95% of tourist experiences in Norway, you'll have reliable internet.

 eSIM in Norway